yursha/howtos/archlinux.md

 # Slack has desktop notifications in chromium (and maybe in the latest version of Firefox)

-# Pacman
-- `pacman -Q` - list all installed packages
-- `pacman -Sl` - list all remote packages
-- `pacman -Qi <package>` - display information about an installed package
-- `pacman -Si <package>` - display info about remote package
-- `pacman -Qo <file>` - show a package which owns a file
-- `pacman -Qu` - show all outdated locally installed packages
-- `pacman -Su` - upgrade all package that have newer versions
-- `pacman -S <package>` - install/upgrades package and its deps
-- `pacman -Sy` - download fresh remote packages list
-- `pacman -Sc` - clean the db cache
-- `pacman -Rs --nosave` - remove package and all its deps and config files

 # Time & Date
 - archlinux wiki: systemd-timesyncd
 - `timedatectl status`